Student Recruitment and Outreach

-Aston Medical School, Aston Pharmacy School and the Schools of Biosciences, Optometry and Psychology
+Aston Medical School, Aston Pharmacy School, and the Schools of Biosciences, Optometry, and Psychology

-Studying Medicine at Aston University: Wednesday 19th May, 16:00-17:30
+Studying Medicine at Aston - Taster Session

-This talk looks at reasons why students choose to go to university as well as what students can expect from student life, such as student finance, accommodation and clubs and societies.
+This talk looks at the reasons why students choose to go to university as well as what students can expect from student life, such as student finance, accommodation, and clubs and societies.
 It will also give students information about how to go about choosing a course and university to suit them

 This talk is designed to help students as they begin their application to university.
 This presentation will go through key information and dates for UCAS applications.
 It will also cover what admissions tutors are looking for in a personal statement, giving hints and tips to create a successful application.

-The Financing University talk is an in depth look at the Student Finance system.
+The Financing University talk is an in-depth look at the Student Finance system.
 Designed to dispel myths about how student loans work in practice and give students an opportunity to start thinking about living on a budget.

 This talk focuses on the skills and experience needed by graduates to help them get the career they want after university.
 It will look at how students can start building up those skills now and how a placement year at university can help boost their employability.

 Wellbeing at university

-What support is available at university?
+What support is available at the university?
 Where do students go if they need help and advice?
 This workshop looks at all the support available to students when they attend university.
 It’s full of helpful hints and tips so students feel comfortable and confident before starting this new chapter.

 Applying to Medicine - MMIs

 Applying to study Medicine at university can be a daunting process.
 This talk focuses on the Multi-Mini Interviews many universities ask their Medicine applicants to take part in and how you can best prepare for these types of interviews.

-You can get a feel for university life at Aston by attending one of our virtual open days.
+You can get a feel for university life at Aston by attending one of our open days.
 You will hear from academics and students, and find out more about courses and facilities available.

 Chat online to students and our team

-Whether you are a student, teacher, parent or adviser, if you have a question regarding SRO activities or what it's like going to university (courses, finance, student life etc) then you can chat to either an Aston University student or a member of the SRO team.
+Whether you are a student, teacher, parent, or adviser, if you have a question regarding SRO activities or what it's like going to university (courses, finance, student life, etc) then you can chat to either an Aston University student or a member of the SRO team.